 If the contractor doesn't respond or refuses to repair:

-- Complaints book (Livro de Reclamações) — all companies are required to have one.
+- Complaints book (Livro de Reclamações) - companies with a physical establishment or direct public-facing service must provide one.
+In construction, temporary worksites are usually not required to have one, but offices and customer service locations are.
 The complaint is forwarded to regulatory authorities.

 - Consumer arbitration centre — faster resolution, generally free for the consumer.